 EnglandOpen large map

-War Memorials Trust active case: War Memorials Trust needs to avoid Contributors changing location/description details as we help to protect and conserve this war memorial through our casework.
-You can still add photographs, update condition and use the tabs below.
+War Memorials Trust case: War Memorials Trust needs to avoid Contributors changing location/description details as we help to protect and conserve this war memorial through our casework.
+You can add photographs, update condition and use the tabs below.
 If you believe any of the information you cannot edit is wrong or information is missing, please make a note of the reference number and include it in your email when you contact us.

 - Metal Bronze